FAIR-by-Design-Methodology/templates/resources/syllabus.md

     - Name of entity(ies)
     - authoring the resource
 tags:
-    - Keywords or
+    - Keywords
-    - tags
+    - Tags
-    - used to describe the resource
+    - Resource Description

 abstract: "A brief synopsis about or description of the learning resource."
 primaryLanguage: "two letter code, Language in which the resource was originally published or made available."